bioinformed/glu-genetics/doc/user_manual/categorical.rst

 should be noted that genotype effects, although categorical, are encoded via a different mechanism :ref:`user_manual-formulae`.

-The following options are available in :mod:`util.table`, :mod:`assoc.logit1`, and :mod:`assoc.linear1`:
+The following options are available in :mod:`util.table`, :mod:`util.join`, :mod:`assoc.logit1`, and :mod:`assoc.linear1`:

   -c VAR, --categorical=VAR  Create indicator variables based on values of VAR